diegopacheco/diegopacheco-architecture-library/src/concepts/ACID.md

 # ACID
 [ACID](https://en.wikipedia.org/wiki/ACID) is a property of database transactions intended to guarantee validity even in the event of errors or power failures.
-It is a RELATIONAL database concept.
+It is a relational database concept.

 ## A == Atomicity
 Atomicity ensures that a transaction is treated as a single unit, which either completely succeeds or completely fails.